cloneofsimo/lora/README.md

 - Sometimes even better performance than full fine-tuning (but left as future work for extensive comparisons)
 - Merge checkpoints by merging LORA

+## UPDATES & Notes

+- Img2Img Examples added.
+- Please!
+Use large learning rate!
+Around 1e-4 worked well for me, but certainly not around 1e-6 which will not be able to learn anything.

 # Lengthy Introduction

 Thanks to the generous work of Stability AI and Huggingface, so many people have enjoyed fine-tuning stable diffusion models to fit their needs and generate higher fidelity images. **However, the fine-tuning process is very slow, and it is not easy to find a good balance between the number of steps and the quality of the results.**